dylan-chong/engr201-assignments/Final Report.md

 A study performed after the US 2016 Presidential Election catalogued over 150 fake news articles [@fakeNewsStudy].
-This only includes articles that were confirmed to be fake [@fakeNewStudy]; there was likely more faked articles around the time the study was conducted.
+This only includes articles that were confirmed to be fake [@fakeNewsStudy]; there was likely more fake articles around the time the study was conducted.
 Given the time it takes for a single article to be fact checked, this adds to the problem of fact checking been far too slow.